victorvrateanu/Simple-Marketplace/README.md

 Marketplace for android made in React Native.

 Features:

-Friendly UI that helps the user to detect human-made errors Login or create new accounts
+ * Friendly UI that helps the user to detect human-made errors.
+ * Login or create new accounts
-Shop and add items to the cart
+ * Shop and add items to the cart

 This is a great example for newcomers in React Native.
 Feel free to copy and learn this project.